ciaranra/PECOS-alt/README.md

   - `/crates/pecos-python/`: Rust code for Python extensions
   - `/crates/benchmarks/`: A collection of benchmarks to test the performance of the crates

+### Quantum Error Correction Decoders

+PECOS includes LDPC (Low-Density Parity-Check) quantum error correction decoders as optional components.
+See [DECODERS.md](DECODERS.md) for detailed information about:
+- LDPC decoder algorithms and variants
+- How to build and use decoders
+- Performance considerations
+- Architecture and development guide

 You may find most of these crates in crates.io if you wish to utilize only a part of PECOS, e.g., the simulators.

 ## Versioning